-• A VHS tape recording of a talk on the subject, which was presented at a 2001 Southern Jewish Historical Society conference;

-- A VHS tape recording of a panel discussion entitled Saving the S.S.
+- A VHS tape recording of a talk on the subject, which was presented at a 2001 Southern Jewish Historical Society conference; - A VHS tape recording of a panel discussion entitled Saving the S.S.
 Quanza Refugees, that was held at the University of Richmond's T.C.
-Williams Law School on April 12, 1999; and - Two copies of an audio tape recording of an interview that was aired on WFAS AM radio on June 18, 1995: the program was entitled From a Jewish Point of View, the host was Rabbi William Herskowitz, and guests interviewed were David Morewitz (son of the attorneys who filed the 1940 lawsuit), and two former passengers, Elsa Weinman and Dr. Maurice Goldenhar.
+Williams Law School on April 12, 1999; - An audio tape of an interview with David Morewitz; - Two copies of an audio tape recording of an interview that was aired on WFAS AM radio on June 18, 1995: the program was entitled From a Jewish Point of View, the host was Rabbi William Herskowitz, and guests interviewed were David Morewitz (son of the attorneys who filed the 1940 lawsuit), and two former passengers, Elsa Weinman and Dr. Maurice Goldenhar; - Nobody Wants Us, a documentary by Laura Seltzer-Duny; - Two copies of a DVD and one copy of a Blu-Ray Disc of a panel discussion held on October 6, 2019, at Ohef Sholom Temple, in conjunction with a screening of the documentary; and - Two copies of a DVD of a WAVY, Channel 10, television segment on the documentary, November 14, 2019.

-Box and Folder List: The SS Quanza Collection is housed in one box.
+Box and Folder List: The S.S.
+Quanza Collection is housed in one box.